quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 ??x
 An offer in an accord requires clear communication from the debtor indicating their intention to discharge the debt with a partial payment.
 If this is not explicitly stated, the creditor may interpret it as a mere payment on account.

-For example, if a debtor writes "Discharge of $10,000 debt with check for $8,000" in fine print on a check:
+For example, if a debtor writes "Discharge of $10,000 debt with check for$8,000" in fine print on a check:
 ```java
 public class AccordOfferExample {
     public boolean isAccordOfferValid(String note) {